epn-vespa/tutorials/surfaces/TNO_spect/TNO_spectroscopy.md

 Several EPN-TAP data services provide dynamical properties of small bodies: MPC, NEOCC, MP3C, DynAstVO, etc.

 Specialists can identify objects that belong to a dynamical class using a combination of orbital parameters provided by these services.
 In some cases however, such classes may be readily indicated.
-Here, we can identify TNOs from the MPC service by issuing a simple query:
+Here, we can identify distant objects from the MPC service by issuing a simple query:

 ``
 SELECT * FROM mpc.epn_core WHERE "orbit_class" LIKE '%Distant object%'
 ``

-As of writing, this returns a list of ~ 5700 objects with names and properties (these also include Centaurs, though)
+As of writing, this returns a list of ~ 5700 objects with names and properties (including TNOs and Centaurs, though)

 ### 2- Getting the spectra

-The spectro\_asteroids service is a large collection of small body spectra, but the targets are not described in terms of dynamical classe.
+The spectro\_asteroids service is a large collection of small body spectra, but the targets are not described in terms of dynamical class.
 The list retrieved in step 1 can be used to query this service from the target\_name parameter, thanks to the homogeneity of EPNCore.

 The easiest way to perform this is to use TOPCAT: